CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (a) Governmental funds shall consist of:

-(2) Special revenue fund(s) to account for the proceeds of specific revenue sources, other than expendable trusts or major capital projects, that are legally restricted to expenditure for specified purposes; and
+(2) Special revenue fund(s) to account for the proceeds of specific revenue sources, other than expendable trusts or major capital projects, that are legally restricted to expenditure for specified purposes;

-(3) Capital project fund(s) to account for financial resources used to acquire or construct capital facilities, other than those financed by proprietary funds and trust funds.
+(3) Capital project fund(s) to account for financial resources used to acquire or construct capital facilities, other than those financed by proprietary funds and trust funds;

 (1) In a trustee capacity, such as, but not limited to:

-(2) In an agency relationship, such as agency fund(s) for:
+(2) In an agency capacity, fund(s) for:

 a.
 Individuals;

 b.
-Private organizations;
+Private organizations; or

 c.
-Other municipalities; or
+Other governments.

 (c) Proprietary funds shall consist of: